 • Why – the reason candidates would want to work for your company

 So many job descriptions sound the same, but if you include your company’s purpose in these four important parts of it, you will attract like-minded professionals and two to three times the applicant pool.
+Incorporating these standards across your interview layers helps support ethical executive recruitment practices by focusing on alignment over simple buzzwords.

+To achieve a truly objective candidate evaluation, look past surface-level resumes and measure how deeply a candidate resonates with these four core sections.
 To retain your current team, you should remind them of your company’s Purpose as often as possible.
 This keeps your company’s Why front and center and reminds them of what they are working so hard for.

 The Golden Circle